coderefinery/2023-09-19-workshop/content/communication/2023-09-21-info-for-week2.md

 All these questions and answers from this week are archived at https://coderefinery.github.io/2023-09-19-workshop/questions/

+Video recordings are up: https://coderefinery.github.io/2023-09-19-workshop/#news

 We hope you got some good practice and understanding on how to collaborate using Git/GitHub and our trial of collaborating with you from the stream worked out for you!
+If you have suggestions on how to improve our lessons, please open issues or send pull requests: https://github.com/coderefinery

 Next week will be a little more diverse!